Geovation/geovation.github.io/_drafts/observations-os-data-hub.md

 This is where I have to admit some culpability for what follows.
 I adknowledge that the email clearly says `all accounts will close` but I made the mistake of assuming that an alternative would be provided.
 I have been a professional software developer for over 30 years, and in all that time I have *never* experienced a beta product that was simply switched off before an alternative has been provided.
 I thought perhaps I had just been lucky so I canvassed my colleagues.
 None of them have ever used a beta product that was just switched off without an alternative either.

 Unfortunately, on Thursday 18th of June Oscar was due to demonstrate his app to a panel of investors.
 For some reason, despite being told the trial would end on Wednesday 17th the service continued to be up into the morning of the 18th.
-Then, 1 hour before Oscars presentation to *investors* the service went down, taking Oscar's product with it.
+Then, 1 hour before Oscar's presentation to *investors* the service went down, taking Oscar's product with it.

  > The shutting down of the Data Hub rendered Walks & Waterfalls useless 1 hour before an investor presentation